Just Cause Reasons on Tenant Actions

 4. Refusal to agree to a similar or new rental agreement

-6. Refuse access to the apartment when requested in accordance to law
+6. Refuse access to the apartment when requested in accordance with law

 7. Unapproved holdover subtenant